The Brain That Changes Itself by Norman Doidge explains how the brain change via neuroplasticity and what it means to us.

 Modern medium such as TV, movies and soap operas make constant use of cuts, zoom and sudden noises that, genetically, attract our attention.
 However, they do so in an unnatural way because we haven’t evolved for constant, continuous attention grabbing.

-The price to pay could be a difficulty to concentrate and staying at tasks for long time.
+The price to pay could be a difficulty to concentrate and staying at tasks for a long time.

 Which, I would add, is a key to success at pretty much anything.